Minor in Nutrition

 About the Minor

 The minor in Nutrition is designed for students interested in enhancing their major with an application in human nutrition.
-The Nutrition minor should be especially attractive to students in the premedical, biological, and behavioral neurological sciences because it provides a background for enhanced employment and post-baccalaureate study opportunities in areas closely allied to their basic disciplines.
+The Nutrition minor should be especially attractive to students in the premedical, biological and behavioral neurological sciences because it provides a background for enhanced employment and postbaccalaureate study opportunities in areas closely aligned to their basic disciplines.

 The minor consists of 25.0 credits.
 Interested students should consult with a faculty member within the Department of Nutrition Sciences to schedule courses appropriate for their background and goals.